-17. What is the role of the Pre-Trial Chambers?
+20. What is the role of the Pre-Trial Chambers?

 The Pre-Trial Chambers, each of which is composed of either one or three judges, resolve all issues which arise before the trial phase begins.
-Their role is essentially to supervise how the Prosecutor carries out his or her investigatory and prosecutorial activities, to guarantee the rights of suspects, victims and witnesses during the investigatory phase, and to ensure the integrity of the proceedings.
-The Pre-Trial Chambers then decide whether or not to issue warrants of arrest or summons to appear at the Prosecutor's request and whether or not to confirm the charges against a person suspected of a crime.
+Their role is essentially to supervise how the Office of the Prosecutor carries out its investigatory and prosecutorial activities, to guarantee the rights of suspects, victims and witnesses during the investigatory phase, and to ensure the integrity of the proceedings.
+The Pre-Trial Chambers then decide whether or not to issue warrants of arrest or summonses to appear at the Office of the Prosecutor's request and whether or not to confirm the charges against a person suspected of a crime.
 They may also decide on the admissibility of situations and cases and on the participation of victims at the pre-trial stage.

-18. What is the role of the Trial Chambers?
+21. What is the role of the Trial Chambers?